VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 modify in-place (without creating a copy) the material object when a ray is absorbed.
 The radiant power in a material can be retrieved by applying `power()` to the object.

-Materials are added to the scene at ther same time as the geometry either via `feed()` or `add!()`.
+Materials are added to the mesh at ther same time as the geometry either via `feed()` or `add!()`.
 It is possible to add one material per mesh (in which case all triangles within that mesh will share the same material object) or one material per triangle.
 In either case, VPL will take care of creating the corresponding